Don't Fence Me In (song): Frank Sinatra version

-Frank Sinatra appeared on the Your Hit Parade program on December 23, 1944 and performed this song, which at the time was the #1 song in the country.
+Frank Sinatra appeared on the Your Hit Parade program on December 23, 1944, and performed this song, which at the time was the #1 song in the country.
 The arrangement, written by both Lowell Martin (the first section of the arrangement) and Billy May (the second part including the shout chorus) was conducted by Axel Stordahl and the Lucky Strike Orchestra.
-Stordahl counted off the arrangement a little too fast and Sinatra could not keep up with the fast pace of the lyrics.
-As a result, he stumbled on the words "underneath the western skies."
-Then, after the phrase "I want to ride to the ridge where the West commences" he utters "too many words," most likely in an effort to explain his on-air slip-up.
-Shortly after his performance Sinatra was fired from the show supposedly due to his on-air comment about the lyrics.
+Stordahl counted off the arrangement a little too fast, and Sinatra could not keep up with the fast pace of the lyrics.
+As a result, he stumbled on the words "underneath the western skies".
+Then, after the phrase "I want to ride to the ridge where the West commences", he uttered "too many words", most likely in an effort to explain his on-air slip-up.
+Shortly after his performance Sinatra was fired from the show, supposedly because of his on-air comment about the lyrics.